chaoweihuang/NTU-ML-Techniques-2017-Final/README.md

     bash baseline.sh

 This takes about 15 hours on a 24-core machine.
 The submission files will be placed in `pred` directory.
+The resulting public score is 0.144516 in track 1 and 0.148063 in track 2.

 #### Train
 We can use `train.py` to train models.
 Note that this program use all training data, while we've done several experiments on different data split.